xingbo92/arXiv-2512.06081/README.md

-# arXiv-2512.06081
-Title: Entanglement transition in unitary system-bath dynamics
+# Entanglement transition in unitary system-bath dynamics

-All raw data corresponding to the findings in this manuscript
+All raw data corresponding to the findings in arXiv:2512.06081